-Pay it forward backfires as woman places $60 Taco Bell order
+Taco Bell pay-it-forward line sparks fight after woman places $60 order

 Continuing with her story, she said the person in front of her pulled up to the pay window as she sat on her phone waiting.
 “I just hear a car door slam and I look up and this lady gets out of it, has gotten out of her car in front of me and is walking toward my car screaming her head off,” Donovan recalled.

 “I couldn’t make out what she was saying at first so I rolled up my windows and locked the door cause I was scared.”
-She said eventually she could make out the word “scam.”
+She said eventually she could make out the word “scam”.
 After the screaming stopped, Donovan said the story behind the woman’s behaviour was “actually kind of funny”.

 “Basically the car before her paid for her meal, so she was gonna be a good person and pay for the car behind her,” she recalled.
 “But I guess the car didn’t get behind her in time and she ended up stuck with my expensive order.”